nanderto/FirstAspNetCoyote/README.md

 ﻿### FirstAspNetCoyote
 FirstAspNetCoyote is my first attempt at using this in an ASP.NET application.
 I have not been able to find any posts on this so what ever you learn here remember that it has probably been superseded by smarter people.
+This implementation is based on the work of Chris Lovett found in a blog post [here](https://github.com/microsoft/coyote/wiki/Request-Response-Actors)

 #### Making Coyote Dependency Inject-able
 The first thing we need is to make Coyote runtime available and inject-able for that we need a class and an interface.